 Increased efficiency is the number-one goal of code refactoring that makes companies take the process into account.
 If the old code is messy and bulky, it is highly possible that developers may spend too much time trying to detect the error and editing every code line.
 That is why code refactoring is a must for fast and efficient work with the code.
 Invest in code refactoring now to save loads of time and resources in the future!

 A refactored code means quicker system responses due to its simplicity.
 Users will be able to perform their tasks faster and will not need to stress too much when they have burning deadlines and the system takes ages to respond.
 A satisfied user means more clients, better revenue, and significant business growth.

 To remain relevant, it is crucial not only to create the product but also to add new features and update it frequently so as to meet consumers’ requirements.
 That is the only way to stay on top of competitors, years after the product has launched.
 Unfortunately, it is nearly impossible to do this effectively if the basic code is a mess — you can break the whole app just trying to make it better.
 With code refactoring, your products will always be provided with high-quality updates and trending features that can significantly boost sales.

 Reduced Technical Debt

 Technical debt has existed for years and haunts every business owner in their nightmares.
 Now, it has become a serious issue that can greatly impact any company.
 For instance, poor software quality costs more than $150 billion per year in the United States and greater than $500 billion per year worldwide.
-And, though it occurs for many reasons, such as the limit of time and resources, one of the core issues is bad code, that, consequently, results in a bad UX, poor architecture, and other negative factors.
+And, though it occurs for many reasons, such as the limit of time and resources, one of the core issues is bad code, that, later, results in a bad UX, poor architecture, and other negative factors.
 By promptly applying the code refactoring, it is much easier to reduce the debt, as well as save on the costs, efforts, and time needed for detecting and fixing serious bugs or preventing the need to start everything from scratch again.